 International Festival Of Holidays at Epcot

-There you have it, our top 5 must do’s at Walt Disney World during the holidays!
-The holidays may be hectic, but hopefully this list helps you find a few favorites and really enjoy the beauty of the season at the happiest place on Earth.
+There you have it, our top 10 must-dos at Walt Disney World during the holidays!
+The holidays may be hectic, but hopefully, this list helps you find a few favorites and really enjoy the beauty of the season at the happiest place on Earth.

 Melanie Renee is a photographer, writer, designer and mom.
 Visiting Disney destinations since 2010, she is also an Authorized Disney Vacation Planner.
 When she's not creating her next coffee recipe, or designing apparel at Polka Dot Pixie Shop, she's seeking beautiful sunsets and planning her next trip .